SuperOfficeDocs/superoffice-docs/docs/en/api/web-services/howto/custom-objects/index.md

 so.audience.tooltip: SuperOffice APIs and database
 ---

-# Introduction to custom objects
+# Introduction to custom objects and fields

 Custom objects are how a customer can either create new entities or extend existing entities inside SuperOffice, and are available in most search areas inside SuperOffice, including the API.